hamishwillee/hamishwillee.github.io/_posts/2014-06-06-tags-in-jekyll-without-plugins.markdown

 # Introduction

 Jekyll has rudimentary support for tags.
 You can add tags to pages and specify how, if present, they are to displayed in your layouts.
 You can also list all tags that have been applied to all *posts* across the site.

-However there is no "standard" way to get and link to a list of all topics with a particular tag.
+What isn't so obvious is how to get (and link to) a list of all topics with a particular tag.

 The [common approach](http://charliepark.org/tags-in-jekyll/) for supporting tags is to use a custom plugin to create a separate index page for each tag.
 Unfortunately this means that you can't use automatic publishing of your sources when you create a new post, because Github's version of Jekyll won't run custom plugins.
 Instead you will have to manually rebuild your sources and push the new site to the publishing repository.